Welcome To The Parent & GUARDIAN's Resource Page

 • Colorado rule requires that students entering kindergarten receive their final doses of DTaP, IPV, MMR and Varicella.
 Students must receive 1 dose of Tdap vaccine for 6th-grade entry, even if they are under 11 years of age.
 For additional information please see:

 Colorado's Immunization Law (25-4-902 C.R.S.) continues to require schools and child care providers to review and collect up-to-date immunization records for children and adolescents.
 This law gives the Colorado Department of Public Health and Environment (CDPHE) the authority to determine frequency of submission for non-medical exemptions.
 A parent or guardian must only submit a medical exemption (with a health care provider’s signature) once.
 However, as of July 1, 2016, non-medical exemptions, which may be submitted based on personal or religious objections to immunizations, must be submitted once per year for students in grades K-12.
-A parent or guardian must claim non-medical exemptions by completing and submitting the appropriate form to the child's school.
-Parents and guardians can download the required exemption form at https://www.colorado.gov/pacific/cdphe/vaccine-exemptions.
+We encourage the use of the CDPHE non-medical exemption form when possible.
+However, recognizing that some families may prefer not to use this form, a parent/guardian or emancipated student or student over the age of 18 may submit a signed non-medical statement of exemption per section 25-4-903(2)(b), C.R.S.
+Such a statement should include the following information: student’s full name, age, or date of birth, date the exemption was submitted, the vaccines declined, and which type of non-medical exemption is being taken (personal belief or religious).
+A parent or guardian may claim non-medical exemptions by completing and submitting the CDPHE non-medical exemption form to the child's school.
+Parents and guardians can download this exemption form at https://www.colorado.gov/pacific/cdphe/vaccine-exemptions.
 Exemption forms may be submitted online to CDPHE for inclusion in the immunization registry, but parents will still need to supply the school with a signed copy of the exemption.
 There is no legal requirement to submit the non-medical exemptions via the online registry or to disclose these records directly to CDPHE for inclusion in the registry.
 In fact, exemption forms submitted to CDPHE would no longer be covered by the confidentiality provisions of the Family Educational Rights and Privacy Act (FERPA).

 Parents Online Portal

 Elbert School does not send out paper progress reports or test scores.
 Each parent is provided a user name and password to access our Parents On-Line resource, which is our main form of communication regarding grades and test scores.
-If you have forgotten your user name or password, please contact Kim Gresham (firstname.lastname@example.org) in our IT Department or Lauren Millard (email@example.com) in the main office.
+If you have forgotten your user name or password, please contact Kim Gresham (firstname.lastname@example.org) or Lauren Millard (email@example.com).

 SchoolMessenger Parent Notification System